khale/iit-csp544-s22-site/labs/sys-sec/rootkits.md

 # Lab 9: Kernel Rootkits

-This lab will introduce you to both kernel module programming and to kernel backdoors rootkits.
+This lab will introduce you to both kernel module programming and to kernel backdoors and rootkits.
 You will take an existing kernel rootkit written by your instructor and extend it.

 **Due Date: Monday 03/07/22 before class**